Children Behavior Therapy in Michigan

 • Conduct Disorder: Children with this disorder show a pattern of violating societal norms or the basic rights of others.
 There are four categories of symptoms that a child may exhibit; aggression to people and animals, destruction of property, deceitfulness or theft, and serious violation of rules.

-While these are some of the common diagnoses that Behavioral Problem Therapy is used for, it can also be beneficial to other behavior related diagnoses.
+While these are some of the common diagnoses that Behavioral Therapy for kids is used for, it can also be beneficial to other behavior related diagnoses.
 Some other diagnoses may be Attention Deficit/Hyperactivity Disorder (ADHD), Child Antisocial Behavior, Depressive and Bipolar Disorders, or Disruptive Mood Dysregulation Disorder.

 Symptoms: Often loses temper, is easily annoyed, is often angry/resentful, argues with or defies authority figures, annoys others on purpose, blames others, is spiteful, throws temper tantrums frequently, is physically aggressive, damage property, bullies or threatens others, initiates physical fights, steals, broken into someone’s house, stays out at night, or has ran away from home.